telatin/microbiome-bioinformatics/_posts/2021-03-11-ExploreMG-R.md

 Either download them to your local computer to work with your own RStudio installation or make sure in the server you specify the correct path.

-Then, when you are ready, follow the exercises in the markdown
+Then, when you are ready, follow the exercises in the markdown.

+Here we will

+- Import and explore the data
+- Plot community composition
+- Explore beta diversity and compare samples from different groups
+- Have a sneak peak on species that are differentially abundant between groups

 [Exercise 2]({{ site.baseurl }}/data/kraken-r/2021-03-32-ExploreMGprofiles_exercise.html)